OfficeDev/office-dev-program-docs/docs/office-365-developer-program-get-started.md

 1. On your profile page, click the "here" link to access your developer subscription, and sign in with your new user name and password.

     > [!NOTE]
-    > If you are alraedy a member of a previous subscription, such as an Enterprise account, the link may automatically sign you into one.
-If this happens sign out and then sign in with your new user name and password.
+    > If you already have an existing subscription, for example through an Enterprise account, the link might automatically sign you in to that subscription.
+If this happens, sign out and then sign in with your new user name and password.

 2. Use the app launcher to go to the [Admin center](https://portal.office.com/adminportal/home#/homepage).